aszilagyi/tabnetviz/docs/userguide.md

 Node groups and edge groups can be defined by providing Boolean expressions of node table or edge table columns, or by explicitly listing the nodes/edges you want in the group.
 Visual styles can later be applied on these groups.
 Under the `/nodegroups` and `/edgegroups` keyword, provide _`groupname: columnexpression`_ key-value pairs, with _`groupname`_ being the group name of your choice, and _`columnexpression`_ being an expression using node table or edge table column names.
+The group name must not match an existing column name except if it is a Boolean column.
 The expression can contain simple numerical or string operations.
 The program uses the `query` method of a Pandas dataframe internally.
 Python string methods can be used by appending `.str` to the column name.
 Examples for expressions:

 ~~~
 a+b < 5